microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 1. Select a pending **Data Access Request**.

-1. In the **Data Access Request** dialog, select the **Approve** button.
+1. In **Data Access Request**, click **Approve**.

     ![A screenshot showing a data access request pending consent approval in the Microsoft 365 admin center.](../concepts/images/data-connect-m365-approve.png)
-1. After a moment, you should see the status page for the activity update showing that it is now _extracting data_.
+1. After a moment,  you will be able to view the status page for the activity update, which will indicate that it is currently in the process of _extracting data_.

    <!-- ![A screenshot showing the Azure portal UI for the Data Factory service where the load status is now showing as "Extracting data".](../concepts/images/data-connect-adf-extraction-approved.png) -->